 Shops: Island Mercantile, Riverside Depot, Discovery Traders, Tiffins Merchandise Cart

-Entertainment: Winged Encounters — The Kingdom Takes Flight, Viva Gaia Street Band!, Beacon of Magic, Tree of Life Awakenings, Mickey and Friends Flotilla, Discovery Island Drummers Flotilla, Discovery River Character Cruise, Adventurer’s Flotilla — Disney Ducks, Adventurer’s Flotilla – Up
+Entertainment: Winged Encounters — The Kingdom Takes Flight, Viva Gaia Street Band!, Tree of Life Awakenings, Dino-Bash Flotilla, Discovery Island Drummers Flotilla, Discovery River Character Cruise, Adventurer’s Flotilla — Disney Ducks, Adventurer’s Flotilla – Up

 Animals: Vultures, Kangaroos, Otters, Cotton-Top Tamarins, Flamingos, Tortoises, Migratory Birds, Porcupines, Lemurs

 Trails: Discovery Island Trail, Tree of Life Garden

 Popular snacks and drinks: Bread Service, Churros, Tempting Tigress, Leaping Lizard, Annapurna Zing, Kungaloosh Spiced Excursion Ale Draft (Nomad Lounge), Mickey Colossal Cinnamon Roll (Creature Comforts)

 Not-to-miss: Nomad Lounge, Winged Encounters, Tree of Life Awakening, Discovery Island Trail, characters, flotillas